 No music comes out of nowhere, so when in music history does one begin to talk about a genre of music?
 For Chicago house, let’s start with disco of the ’70s.
 Sure we know of Saturday Night Fever, but actually disco–like many new and progressive ideas–was edgy before it got commercialized.
 And house music–which grew out of disco and mixed with British new wave synthpop like Soft Cell–was edgy in its beginnings, too.

 A native New Yorker named Frankie Knuckles was working as a DJ in Chicago in the ’70s.
 Back then DJing just meant you played records with some fade ins and outs.
 He grew to know what parts of songs worked and didn’t, so he started making “edits” to adapt songs to his likings.

 Eventually he added a drum machine, and he played these re-edits at his nightclub, called the Warehouse.
 It was located at 206 South Jefferson Street, pictured above, and the building is still there today.
+It’s not far from the Factories to Calories Fulton Market Food Tour which we now offer.
 Patrons of the Warehouse were predominately gay men, black and Latino.
 If you want to get an idea of the kind of music heard at the Warehouse, and also see what Chicago looked like in 1981, watch the video below.
 It mixes ’80s Chicago house music with street scenes and CTA train shots from the era.

 One day in 1981 Frankie was driving around and saw a music store with a sign: House Music.
 Frankie asked his friend what it meant, and his friend responded, “It’s that shit you be playing down at the Warehouse.”
 Thus Frankie learned that the music he and many other DJs had been playing now had a name.
 He could have hardly imagined at the time how huge house music would get in Europe, and eventually across the world.
 Or that on August 24, 2004 the city would dedicate an honorary Frankie Knuckles Way sign on the block of Jefferson Street where the Warehouse club was.
 Senator Barack Obama was in attendance.